-- 167. While in general the definitions of the Methodological Note apply, specific definitions and rules covered in section 5.3.1 of the Methodological Note to be highlighted for the use of this template comprise: - Relevant indicator (mln EUR) (as defined Article 316 of the CRR) should be provided by all banks.
-It will be used as an indicator for the fall back solution.
-The field highest threshold applied internally for data collection (EUR) has to be filled in EUR (i.e. not in mln EUR); - Unless a bank is unable to report relevant historical losses for conduct risk and other operational risks, or it has been explicitly requested by the competent authorities (as explained in 5.4.3. of the Methodological Note), the drop-down menus for the 'Fallback solution' should be set to 'N'. - 168.
+- threshold applied internally for data collection (EUR) has to be filled in EUR (i.e. not in mln EUR); - Unless a bank is unable to report relevant historical losses for conduct risk and other operational risks, or it has been explicitly requested by the competent authorities (as explained in 5.4.3. of the Methodological Note), the drop-down menus for the 'Fallback solution' should be set to 'N'. - 174.
 Projected losses arising from historical and new material conduct risk losses are automatically sourced from template CSV\OR\CON if the qualitative approach is applicable according to section 5.4.1 of the Methodological Note.
 The template, furthermore, applies the floors for the projected stressed conduct risk losses, other operational risk losses and total operational risk exposure amounts for the baseline and adverse scenario.
 The floor for projections linked to material conduct risk events is used only for quality assurance purposes for the adverse scenario.
 The total amount of gross losses is linked via formula from this template to the CSV\P&L template, while total REA are linked via formula from this template to the CSV\REA\SUM template.

-2.5.2 CSV\OR\CON
+2.5.2 CSV OR CON

-169. This template contains information on historical and new material conduct risk losses.
+- 175. This template contains information on historical and new material conduct risk losses.
 For historical material conduct risk events the template includes historical data on losses and provisions and projections of losses for the 3-year horizon, while for the new material conduct risk events it includes only projections of losses for the 3-year horizon.
 In line with section 5.4.1 of the Methodological Note, banks are requested to provide information on the top 25 historical (2018-2022) and new material conduct risk losses (if any) for the projection of the P&L impact of the historical and new material conduct risk events.
 In addition, banks should provide the stock of provisions for those events in 2017 and 2022, and aggregate losses (not by individual loss event) linked to historical and new material conduct risk events that were not among the 25 most material conduct losses in each category (new and historical).
 Losses should be mapped to SREP conduct risk subcategories as well as operational risk event type (both drop-down menus).
 Furthermore, material conduct risk losses not included in the top 25 material conduct risk losses should be reported including the breakdown by operational risk event type.
 Banks should provide a short, identifiable and unique name for each reported material conduct risk event (up to 40 characters).
-Losses and increases of provision are reported in the template as positive numbers, while provision releases as negative numbers.
+Losses and increases of provision are reported in the template as positive numbers, while provision releases as negative numbers. - 176.
+The rows show the top 25 historical/new material conduct risk events.
+The columns of the template break those numbers down by type of loss event, stock of provisions and historical observed losses and loss projections.

-- 170. The rows show the top 25 historical/new material conduct risk events.
-The columns of the template break those numbers down by type of loss event, stock of provisions and historical observed losses and loss projections. - 171.
-Aggregate projected losses arising from historical and new material conduct risk losses of individually / not individually reported loss events are sourced from template CSV\OR\CON by the CSV\OR\GEN template. - 172.
-Banks applying the quantitative approach shall not populate the material conduct risk template (CSV\OR\CON)..
+- 177. Aggregate projected losses arising from historical and new material conduct risk losses of individually / not individually reported loss events are sourced from template CSV\OR\CON by the CSV\OR\GEN template. - 178.
+Banks applying the quantitative approach shall not populate the material conduct risk template (CSV\OR\CON).